maxim-pre/job-tracker-front/README.md

 Lastly I want to go over How I implemented the charts on the dashboard using ReCharts.

-For the bar and line chart components, they both take in a 'data' argument which is a list of objects with each key representing a point on the Xaxis and value is the corresponding point on the Yaxis.
+For the bar and line chart components, they both take in a 'data' argument which is a list of objects with each key representing a point on the X axis and value is the corresponding point on the Y axis.

-For the line chart I used the function below to create a list of 7 objects, with each key represending the date of the current week (Mon-Sun).
+For the line chart I used the function below to create a list of 7 objects, with each key representing the date of the current week (Mon-Sun).

 ```javascript
 const generateDataForCurrentWeek = () => {